 This indicates that estimation of $\sigma_{c}^2$ is at least as difficult as estimation of $v_\alpha$.
-Using naive sample averaging to estimate $\sigma_{c}$ causes most of the samples to be ineffective, and thus results in an inaccurate estimate.
+Using naive sample average to estimate $\sigma_{c}$ causes most of the samples to be ineffective, and thus resulting in an inaccurate estimate $\widetilde{\sigma}_{c}$.
 In fact, theoretically only $(1-\alpha)$ fraction of the samples will be effective; since $\alpha$ is close to 1, the percentage of effective samples is small.
 To be more specific, suppose $\alpha=0.99$ and $N=100$ scenarios of $H(\theta)$ are generated in the pilot experiment.
 Then theoretically only one scenario will be effective and used in the estimation, since the rest $99$ scenarios result in a simple value of $0$.

-One of the issues of the sample average method is that the information about the underlying distribution carried by the ineffective samples is not utilized.
+The issue with naive sample average method is that the information about the underlying distribution carried by the ineffective samples is not utilized.
 In contrast, a good estimation method usually makes use of the information carried by all the samples.
 For example, using (adaptive) importance sampling turns some of the ineffective samples into effective samples, and thus improves accuracy; however, this approach is not readily applicable here because we lack the knowledge about the p.d.f. of the mean response distribution.

 Next, we will propose a new approach to estimating the variance terms that exploits the information carried by all the samples generated in the pilot experiment.
 Recall that

 and